Eagle Peaks Circuit is a 26km, grade 5 hike located in the Alpine National Park, Victoria. The hike should take around 2 days to complete.

 Be prepared

 This hike requires that you have a sufficient level of equipment (in good working order), fitness and self-reliance.
 A PLB is also highly recommended as this is a remote area.
-The last water source is located in the creek crossing just before the ascent to Mount Darling.
+The last water source is in the creek crossing just before the ascent to Mount Darling.
 You will need to collect enough water to get you to your camp site and through the second day.

 Max elevation: 1407 m